Relating Different Definitions of Linear Series on Tropical Curves: Realizability of Permutation Arrays as Local Arrays of Tropical Linear Series

 \begin{lemma}\cite[Lemma~3.4]{eriksson2000combinatorial} If $P$ is totally rankable, then $\pi_i(P)$ is totally rankable. \end{lemma}

-We note that when proving the condition on tropical dependence, it suffices to prove Property \ref{prop:P3} on the elements of $P$, as these elements all have constant slope on the edges of $\Gamma$, and thus these conditions are equivalent.
-Then, tropical dependence on all of the elements of $\Sigma$ follows from Lemma \ref{Lem:generators-determine-dependence}.
+To show that the generators of $\Sigma_P$ satisfy the tropical dependence condition, it suffices to show that the elements of $P$ satisfy \ref{prop:P3}, as all of the generators have constant slope on the edges of $\Gamma$.
+Then, $\Sigma_P$ satisfies the tropical dependence condition by Lemma \ref{Lem:generators-determine-dependence}.

-\begin{proposition} If $P$ is a $[1]^d$ permutation matrix then there exists a tropical linear series $\Sigma$ with $\overline{P}$ as a local array of some point $p \in \Gamma$. \end{proposition}
+\begin{proposition} If $P$ is a $[2]^d$ permutation matrix then there exists a rank $1$ strongly recursive tropical linear series with $\overline{P}$ as a local array of some point $v \in \Gamma$. \end{proposition}

 \begin{proof} For $d=1$ and $d=2$ we already know that the result holds.
 Now assume $d \geq 3$.